What is it Like to Live in China

-Only the younger generation show the capacity and interest to interact with foreigners, I have friends that lived 10 years + and still cant speak more than a few simple sentences.
+Only the younger generation shows the capacity and interest to interact with foreigners, I have friends that lived 10 years + and still can’t speak more than a few simple sentences.
 Having friends and contacts

 Dealing With Visas:

-A “ranking” of foreigner quality in China, creating more fear and unknown future for expats and longer term visitor living and travelling to China
+A “ranking” of foreigner quality in China, creating more fear and unknown future for ex-pats and longer-term visitor living and traveling to China

 ART AND CULTURE

 The Chinese government are rigid and applying new technologies to keep things contained so VPN’s are constantly on the run to stay ahead of the GREAT WALL security firewall, as we are aware sites like blocked Facebook, Twitter, you-tube, and others are being impeded and restricted by constant monitoring vigorously

 The Rationale I can make from returning to China earlier than I ever imagined is primarily then possibilities, the culture, and varied people, a language I appreciate better, the proximity to other pan Asia countries like the Philippines, Singapore, Vietnam, Indonesia, Malaysia, and more.